SUNYOTECH/FiiiCoin/README.md

 # Mining

 Mining is not supported in PC version software for Delegate Proof of Capacity consensus.
-You need to purchase FiiiPOS terminal which contain a serial number registered in our FiiiCoin blockchain to be able to mine FiiiCoin.
+You need to purchase a FiiiPOS terminal which contain a serial number that already registered in our FiiiCoin blockchain.
+You need specific hardware ID in order to be able to mine FiiiCoin.

+# Explorer

+FiiiCoin testnet blockchain explorer is available now: https://explorer.fiii.io

+# Faucet

+Please drop an email to developer@fiii.io to request for free FiiiCoin in testnet for your research and testing purpose.

+Kindly specify the following information into the email in order to fasten the FiiiCoin transfer process.

+1. Name
+2. Personal?
+Company?
+3. FiiiCoin testnet wallet address (begin with fiiit......)
+4. Amount of FiiiCoin
+5. Purpose of obtaining FiiiCoin

 # Resources